hypo69/hypo/pytest/gemini/src/utils/ai/parse_data_types.md

 ```

-This example demonstrates how to create a fixture for valid JSON data.
+This example demonStartes how to create a fixture for valid JSON data.
 Remember to adapt this example to your specific function and data requirements.
 Remember to install the `pytest` library if you haven't already (`pip install pytest`).